-Therefore, it can be considered that limited roosting habitat for the species is present.
+Therefore, in comparison with the diameters of the trees proposed for clearing, it can be considered that limited roosting habitat for the species is present.

-Personal observations made from many surveys in the central west catchment indicate the Little Pied Bat can be found in small colonies as well as pairs and individuals.
+- Personal observations made from many surveys in the central west catchment indicate the Little Pied Bat can be found in small colonies as well as pairs and individuals.
 The species can also utilise loose bark on trees for roosts in addition to tree hollows, buildings and caves.
-Rosewood and Kurrajong are both small tree species that generally does not have loose bark for potential roost habitat.
+Western Rosewood and Weeping Myall are small tree species that generally do not have loose bark for potential roost habitat. - 3.
+Glossy Black Cockatoo (Calyptorhynchus lathami) considerations. - Ayres et al. (1996) stated that within inland NSW and Queensland the Glossy Black Cockatoo inhabits brigalow scrub, or hilly rocky ridge country where casuarinas occur.
+Hollows in mature or dead trees, usually on the flatter ground at the base of hills are used for nesting.
+The diet of Glossy Black Cockatoos consists almost exclusively of she-oak seeds.
+On the central western slopes of NSW Allocasuarina luehmannii, A. diminuta and A. gymnanthera are known food plants, with A. verticillata being taken in the Narrandera Ranges.